 If symptoms aren’t picked up and managed, the results may be deadly.
-In order to discover more regarding what this brachycephalic dog skull condition is, what you should be on the lookout for, and what to do to assist in keeping your pet healthy, read further!
+In order to discover more regarding what this brachycephalic syndrome condition of the skull is, what you should be on the lookout for, and what to do to assist in keeping your pet healthy, read further!

 The Definition of Brachycephaly

-Understanding the brachycephalic skulls syndrome starts with understanding what the term means, and how it’ll affect cat and dog breeds.
+Understanding the brachycephalic airway syndrome starts with understanding what the term means, and how it’ll affect cat and dogs.
 In the initial Greek language, “cephalic” or “cephaly” means head and “brachy” means short.

-Put them together and brachycephalic pug skull breeds are the ones that have short skulls or heads.
+Put them together and brachycephalic pug skull breeds are the ones that have short skulls or heads with an elongated soft palate.
 There are brachycephalic cats and dogs alike that have these flatter-looking, compact faces, as well as shorter muzzles.